YoonjinXD/YoonjinXD.github.io/_tabs/about.md

 ## Short Bio
-I am Yoonjjin Chung whi is an AI researcher at [Gaduio Lab](https://www.gaudiolab.com/).
-Previously, I obtained a M.S. degree in Graduate School of AI from KAIST in 2023, advised by Prof. Juhan Nam.
-My research inerest is usually in multimodal general audio generation, music auto tagging/retrieval and sparsity of large models.
+I am Yoonjin Chung who is an AI researcher at [Gaduio Lab](https://www.gaudiolab.com/).
+Previously, I obtained an M.S. degree in the Graduate School of AI from KAIST in 2023, advised by Prof. Juhan Nam.
+My research interest is usually in a multimodal general audio generation, music auto-tagging/retrieval and sparsity of large models.

 ## Publications